Saurabh-Singh-Negi/100-days-of-code/log.md

 **Today's Progress**:

 Finally participated in the **December CookOff** and was able to solve 2 questions but one was exceeding the time limit(solution was correct though).
-And I am happy thet I was able to solve them.
+And I am happy that I was able to solve them.
 There was another which I understood & was trying to solve but couldn't do so.

 I also saw vedios of STL by Saurabh Shukla on youtube(I should have seen more).
 Solved 2 questions, one from codechef and another from spoj.

 Not a bad day but not very productive one either.

 Practice questions are 1.HRDSEQ(CODECHEF), 2.PRIME GENERATOR(SPOJ) and 2 from CookOff 3.CHNGIT, 4.XORIT

 **Link to work**